Earth

 Cold Trap

-The Earth has a layer of ozone 30-60 kilometers (20-40 miles) above the surface.
-Ozone is a fragile molecule made of three oxygen atoms bound together and can be split apart by ultraviolet light.
-This interaction of ozone and ultraviolet light prevents most of the ultraviolet from reaching the surface.
+The Earth has a layer of ozone in our stratosphere that prevents most of the ultraviolet from reaching the surface.
 The blocking of ultraviolet light enables life to exist on the land---the full range of the solar ultraviolet light would kill lifeforms living on the land.
 The ozone layer also shields the water from being dissociated by the ultraviolet light.

 Go to pictures from the surface of our home planet